sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/1500 - accuracy-measures.md

 hidden: true
 ---

-You can measure the accuracy of data extracted from a document in the following ways:
+You can measure the accuracy of data that Sensible extracts from a document in the following ways: